-Every free and living, spiritually moral being of reason, who perceives himself to be a [human] being, and who has discarded and duly terminated the contracts and obligations of the foreign person, and whose due to him, inalienable rights may bring an action before the Kininigen Free Arbitration Court.
-The Kininigen Free Arbitration Court is exclusively responsible for safeguarding the inalienable rights of living free rational beings.
+Every free and living, spiritually moral being of reason who perceives himself as a [human] being and has discarded and duly terminated the contracts and obligations of the alien person and whose due to him, inalienable rights may file a complaint with the Kininigen Free Arbitration Court.
+The Kininigen Free Arbitration Court is exclusively responsible for safeguarding the inalienable rights of living, spiritually moral beings of reason.

 Contact us and describe the case you are interested in.

-You submit the claim with supporting evidence and documentation.
+You submit the claim with evidence and documentation, according to specifications.

 The Constitutive Regulations valid and applied for the Kininigen Free Arbitration Court.

-1.1) The Free Court of Arbitration Kininigen - For the protection of inalienable rights of the living being of reason, decides on the basis of this constitutive regulation under exclusion of the ordinary legal process about disputes of every kind, in particular about such, between spiritual moral beings, which lead a person.
+1.1) The Free Arbitration Court Kininigen - For the protection of inalienable rights of the living, spiritually moral being of reason, decides on the basis of this constitutive regulative under exclusion of the ordinary legal process about disputes of every kind, in particular about such, between spiritually moral beings, which lead a person.

-1.2) The Kininigen Free Arbitration Court shall have jurisdiction if the parties have concluded this agreement by implication and one of these parties actively requests such arbitration.
+1.2) The Kininigen Free Arbitration Court shall have jurisdiction if the parties have entered into this agreement in an implied manner and/or one of these parties actively requests such arbitration.

 The arbitral tribunal shall consist of three arbitrators, unless the parties have agreed that the arbitral tribunal shall consist of a sole arbitrator.
 For amounts in dispute below the value of 10 ounces of gold, a sole arbitrator may decide, unless the parties have agreed that the arbitral tribunal shall consist of three arbitrators.

-The arbitrators, the parties and the persons involved in the arbitral proceedings shall maintain confidentiality vis-à-vis all persons at all stages of the proceedings, in particular with regard to the parties involved, witnesses, experts or other evidence.
-Individuals called in by the parties to the proceedings shall be bound to secrecy.
-Oral hearings are not public.
+The arbitrators, the parties and those involved in the arbitration proceedings must maintain confidentiality from everyone at every stage of the proceedings, in particular regarding the parties involved, witnesses, experts or other evidence.
+The individuals involved in the proceedings must be sworn to secrecy.
+Oral negotiations are not public.